-Training is conducted by a Police Officer Standard Training (POST) certified Berkeley Police chemical agent training officer.
+Training is conducted by selected members of the Berkeley Police Department who have completed a Peace Officer Standards and Training (POST) certified course in chemical agent training.

 709.5 APPROVAL

 The Chief of Police or the authorized designee shall obtain approval from the governing body by way of an ordinance adopting the military equipment policy.
 As part of the approval process, the Chief of Police or the authorized designee shall ensure the proposed military equipment policy is submitted to the governing body and is available on the department website at least 30 days prior to any public hearing concerning the military equipment at issue (Government Code § 7071).
 The military equipment policy must be approved by the governing body prior to engaging in any of the following (Government Code § 7071):